Nations agree draft text for deal to fight climate change

 Last year was the warmest on record and the U.N. panel of climate scientists says man-made climate change is already visible in more heat extremes, downpours and rising sea levels as ice melts from the Alps to the Andes.

-"The 2015 climate negotiations are off to a promising start," said Jennifer Morgan, head of the climate programme at the World Resources Institute think-tank.
+"The 2015 climate negotiations are off to a promising start," said Jennifer Morgan, head of the climate program at the World Resources Institute think-tank.
 "Much hard work remains."

 (Reporting By Alister Doyle; Editing by Janet Lawrence)